Kleinwalsertal: Natural geography

 The Kleinwalsertal is cut off from the rest of Austria.
 A traffic connection exists only to the Bavarian town of Oberstdorf.

+Four geological units meet in Kleinwalsertal.
+The Helvetic with the karstified Schrattenkalk (Ifen, Gottesackerplateau), the Rhenodanubian or Vorarlberg Flysch (Walmendingerhorn, Heuberg, Güntlispitze, Fellhorn) and the rugged rocks of the Eastern Alps (Northern Limestone Alps) made of main dolomite (the Walser Kerle: Widderstein, Elfer, Schafalpköpfe, Kanzelwand).
+The Arosa zone forms a narrow, patchy belt between the Flysch and the Eastern Alps.
+It contains the greatest variety of rocks and stretches from the Üntschenjoch, along the Bärenkopf across the Gemstel and Wildental valleys to below the Kanzelwand.
+Lias rocks on the Elfer and rocks of the Ultrahelvetic mélange in the Mittelalp area can also be found in Kleinwalsertal.

+The main European watershed between the Rhine/North Sea and the Danube/Black Sea runs across the Gottesacker plateau and the Hohe Ifen to the Gerachsattel and on to the Hochalp Pass near the Widderstein.

 Drinking water originates from five main springs of the valley, namely Kaltes Bächle ("Chalta Bächle") in Mittelberg, Humbachquelle, Walmendingerquellen, Quelle Sattelalp and Quelle Lüchle.
 As of 2021, the water quality was excellent.

 Human geography

 The Kleinwalsertal includes the municipality of part of Mittelberg and consists of three villages which are situated along the River Breitach: Mittelberg, Hirschegg and Riezlern.

 The official name of this entire municipality is Mittelberg after the first populated place.
 On an area of 96.82 km2 live 4,902 inhabitants with primary residence, which results in a population density of almost 51 inhabitants per square kilometre (As of 31 March 2016).

+Nature Conservation

+Kleinwalsertal is home to the Ifen European nature reserve, the second largest European nature reserve in Vorarlberg.
+The Hochifen and Gottesackerwände plant conservation area is even larger, with both conservation areas overlapping.
+Northwest of the Grünhorn - Schwarzwasserbach - Breitach line, the entire Kleinwalsertal is a nature reserve.
+The adjacent German areas near the Hoher Ifen are also protected.
+The Gottesacker karst landscape with the Höllloch cave system, the Schwarzwasserbach stream and the numerous raised bogs in the upper Schwarzwassertal valley are particularly ecologically valuable and worthy of protection.